smartcontractkit/documentation/docs/resources/link-token-contracts.md

 ## RSK

-### Mainnet
+### RSK mainnet

 RBTC is used to pay for transactions on RSK mainnet.
 Use [RSK’s built in PowPeg](https://developers.rsk.co/guides/get-crypto-on-rsk/powpeg-btc-rbtc/) to transfer BTC to RSK mainnet as RBTC.
-You can use the [RSK bridge](https://tokenbridge.rsk.co/) to send LINK from Ethereum mainnet to RSK mainnet.
+You can use the [RSK bridge](https://tokenbridge.rsk.co/) to send LINK from Ethereum Mainnet to RSK.

 | Parameter      | Value                                                                                                                                                                                                              |
 | :------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |